 Auditing inclusiveness is a key point within the 2030 Agenda.
-“A person who gets excluded on one dimension, gets excluded on other dimensions,” Archana Shirsat, IDI Deputy Director General, highlighted in her presentation.
-The agenda’s principle to “leave no on behind” can be a driving force in conducting audit work by assessing inclusion while examining national preparedness and implementation mechanisms.
+“A person who gets excluded on one dimension, gets excluded on other dimensions,” highlighted Archana Shirsat, IDI Deputy Director General, in her presentation.
+The agenda’s principle to “leave no one behind” can be a driving force in conducting audit work by assessing inclusion while examining national preparedness and implementation mechanisms.

 An estimated 70 SAIs are currently working together under the joint INTOSAI Knowledge Sharing Committee/IDI project on assessing national SDG implementation preparedness.
 This project will provide valuable information on common challenges, emerging good practices and the way forward.

 Using Non-Audit Products to Enhance Audit Impact

 An agile and strategic government creates a need for SAIs to reinforce the impact of public auditing, which can include non-audit products, such as position papers, best practice frameworks and documents that promote a better understanding of technical issues.

 In an advisory role, a SAI can provide non-audit products to enhance good governance while maintaining the integrity, objectivity and independence so vital to SAI work.
 INCOSAI participants rated potential loss of independence as the most significant risk for a SAI providing advisory services.

 SAIs have rich experience in providing recommendations on enhancing good governance, and INCOSAI delegates pointed to some strategies that could prove more effective in communicating such recommendations: